blab/nextflu/auspice/README.md

 ## Auspice

+_Note: As of Sep 2017, this JavaScript app is deprecated in favor of [nextstrain/auspice](https://github.com/nextstrain/auspice).
+The code in this directory is kept in place for archival reasons._

-Website for visualizing and interacting with phylogenies produced by the [nextstrain/augur](https://github.com/nextstrain/augur) pipeline.
+Website for visualizing and interacting with phylogenies produced augur pipeline.
 Interactive visualization is done with [d3.js](http://d3js.org/).
-This is v1 of auspice and is in maintenance mode.
-Active development is continuing on v2 of auspice at [nextstrain/auspice](https://github.com/nextstrain/auspice).

 ### Build and compile